FurcyPin/bigquery-frame/README.md

 - The BigQueryBuilder now aggregates stats about the total number of bytes processed and billed.
   This is useful to check how much you spend after running a diff (^ ^)
   It can be displayed with `print(bq.stats.human_readable())`
+- Added a [`BigQueryBuilder.debug` attribute](#debugging).
+When set to true, each step of a DataFrame transformation flow will be validated instead of compiling the query lazily when we need to fetch a result.

 ### 0.4.1